davidfmiller/davidfmiller.github.com/blog/_posts/2017-03-30-mysql-charset-emoji.md

 +--------------------------+-------------------+
 {% endhighlight %}

-Because it’s 2017 and not supporting emoji is a pretty heinous crime, we’ll need to update MySQL’s configuration to use 4-byte `utf8`.
-Fire up your text editor and edit your MySQL configuration file to include the following:
+Because it’s 2017 and not supporting emoji has become a pretty heinous crime, let’s update MySQL’s configuration (the standard distribution for [macOS Sierra](http://www.apple.com/macos/sierra/) is located at `/usr/local/mysql/etc/my.cnf`; [Ubuntu](https://www.ubuntu.com)’s is at `/etc/mysql/mysql.conf.d/mysqld.cnf`) to use 4-byte `utf8` and deal with the storage/performance tradeoffs.
+Fire up your text editor & edit your MySQL configuration file to include the following key/value pairs:

 {% highlight shell %}
 [client]